DeepCloth: Neural Garment Representation for Shape and Style Editing: Related Work

-For garment animation based on real capture, this kind of method for garment animation focus on recovering the static or dynamic garment shape from a given picture or video.~\cite{CAPMV08_Bradley:MarkerlessGarmentCap, CAPMV09_Popa:2009, CAPMV10_AnimatableHuman} recover garment shape from multi-view stereo,~\cite{ClothCap_Pons-Moll:2017:ClothCap, DeepWrinkles_Lahner_2018_ECCV} recover garment dynamics from 4D-sequences,~\cite{GarmentModeling15_Chen:2015:GMD:2816795.2818059, SimulCap_Yu_2019_CVPR} propose a system for garment shape recovery from single RGBD camera, while~\cite{MulayCap_Su_2020_TVCG} proposes a method for extracting the garment template shape and recovering garment dynamics from single RGB input.
-Recently,~\cite{MGN_Bhatnagar_2019_ICCV} proposes a method for extracting multiple garments from several input images and dress it on other human bodies, while~\cite{HMR_Kanazawa_2018_CVPR, HMR+_Alldieck_2019_CVPR} propose CNN-based method for recovering the human shape and pose, such methods express the garment as deformation of the subset of human model, difficult to express more kinds of garments like dresses and loosened front-opening clothing.
-Alldieck \etal~\cite{Tex2Shape_Alldieck_2019_ICCV} proposes a 2D texture based human with garment shape representation method for recovering the whole shape from a single image.
-These methods mainly focus on recover garment shape from input images, without proposing a general garment shape representation framework.
+For garment animation based on real capture, this kind of method for garment animation focuses on recovering the static or dynamic garment shape from a given picture or video.~\cite{CAPMV08_Bradley:MarkerlessGarmentCap, CAPMV09_Popa:2009, CAPMV10_AnimatableHuman} recover garment shapes from multiview stereo,~\cite{ClothCap_Pons-Moll:2017:ClothCap, DeepWrinkles_Lahner_2018_ECCV} recover garment dynamics from 4D sequences,~\cite{GarmentModeling15_Chen:2015:GMD:2816795.2818059, SimulCap_Yu_2019_CVPR} propose a system for garment shape recovery from a single RGBD camera, while~\cite{MulayCap_Su_2020_TVCG} proposes a method for extracting the garment template shape and recovering garment dynamics from a single RGB input.
+Recently,~\cite{MGN_Bhatnagar_2019_ICCV} propose a method for extracting multiple garments from several input images and dressing them on other human bodies, while~\cite{HMR_Kanazawa_2018_CVPR, HMR+_Alldieck_2019_CVPR} propose a CNN-based method for recovering the human shape and pose.
+Such methods express the garment as a deformation of the subset of the human model, and it is difficult to express more types of garments like dresses and loosened front-opening clothing.
+Alldieck \etal~\cite{Tex2Shape_Alldieck_2019_ICCV} proposes a 2D texture-based human with a garment shape representation method for recovering the whole shape from a single image.~\cite{LiveCap_10.1145/3311970, DeepCap_Habermann_2020_CVPR} propose monocular human performance capture methods that can recover human motion and garment geometry details, given monocular RGB video inputs.
+These methods mainly focus on recovering garment shapes from input images, without proposing a general garment shape representation framework.